 our efforts to connect every region in Manitoba by sharing & celebrating the arts.

 The Carol Shields Memorial Labyrinth is an outdoor, accessible garden labyrinth which commemorates Carol Shields, an internationally renowned author and Manitoba’s only Pulitzer Prize winner.
 The Carol Shields Memorial Labyrinth garden is a free public destination point located in King’s Park, Winnipeg.
 People travel from all over the world to visit the labyrinth garden.Your purchase of a commemorative brick adds to the labyrinth and becomes part of its design.
-In addition, all proceeds go towards the Manitoba Arts Network—a non-profit, charitable arts organization dedicated to showcasing and advancing arts and culture in all regions of Manitoba.
-We connect Manitoba’s communities by celebrating and sharing the arts.
+In addition, all proceeds go towards the Manitoba Arts Network—a non-profit, charitable arts organization dedicated to connecting, showcasing, and promoting visual and performing artists with communities across Manitoba.

 Commemorations: Birthdays, Annieversaries, In Memoriam, etc…